scala/scala-lang/blog/_posts/2026-08-07-sbt-remote-tcp-advisory.md

 ## TL;DR

-We recommend removing the `serverConnectionType` setting (not set by default), or upgrading to sbt 1.12.15 / sbt 2.0.6 or later by putting the following in `project/build.properties`:
+Only builds that explicitly set `serverConnectionType` are affected.
+You can remove the setting from your build, or upgrade to sbt 1.12.15 / sbt 2.0.6 or later by putting the following in `project/build.properties`:

 ```scala
 sbt.version=1.12.15